juniorschmitz/nightwatch-js-with-cucumber/README.md

 Project created for testing the pages of the Hackaton of applitools just for training the Nightwatch-js with Cucumber-js.

+The project shows the power of the Nightwatch framework along with the great features of CucumberJS as a test runner and powerful specification using Gherkin syntax.

 For installing the dependencies, after cloning:
 ```
 npm install